Skip to contents

 For example, we can use it as input to assay_by_var to plot the assay distribution coloured by presence of a particular genetic marker

-assay_by_var(cip_bin, measure = "mic", colour_by = "parC_S80I", antibiotic = "Ciprofloxacin")
+assay_by_var(cip_bin, measure = "mic", colour_by = "parC_S80I", pheno_drug = "Ciprofloxacin")

-#> WARNING: Column 'drug_agent' not found in phenotype table, so can't input matrix to specified antibiotic.
+#> Warning in assay_by_var(cip_bin, measure = "mic", colour_by = "parC_S80I", : Column 'drug' not found in phenotype table, so can't filter to the specified pheno_drug.

 # count the number of gyrA mutations per genome